 In 2006, the Company owned \$6.15 million in bonds secured by Northwoods Lake Apartments in Duluth, Georgia and under FIN 46R, the Company was required to consolidate the property as a VIE.
 During the third quarter of 2006, the property owner sold the property and, therefore, the VIE met the criteria under SFAS No. 144 as a discontinued operation and was classified as such in the consolidated results of operations and in the consolidated balance sheets.
 In conjunction with the property sale, the Partnership sold its investment in the Northwoods Lake Apartments bonds.
+The sale of operations and in the consolidated balance sheets.
+In conjunction with the property sale, the Partnership sold its investment in the Northwoods Lake Apartments bonds.
 The sale of the bonds did not result in a taxable gain to the Partnership.
 In order to properly reflect the transaction under FIN 46R, the Company recorded the sale of the property in 2006 as though it was owned by the Company.
 As such, the Company recorded a gain on the sale of the property of \$11.7 million.
 The sale was completed for a total purchase price of \$29.5 million.
-As part of the purchase price for the property, the buyer assumed the property owner's obligations under the Northwood Lake Apartment Multifamily Housing Revenue Refunding Bonds, Series 2004A (the "Series A Bonds") and Series 2004B (the "Series B Bonds").
-The Series A Bonds had a principal outstanding balance of \$18.6 million and the Series B Bonds had a principal outstanding balance of \$6.1 million.
-The Series A Bonds are held by unaffiliated third parties.
+As part of the purchase price for the property, the buyer assumed the property owner's obligations under the Northwood Lake Apartment Multifamily Housing Revenue Refunding Bonds, Series 2004A (the "Series A Bonds") and Series 2004B (the "Series A Bonds are held by unaffiliated third parties.
 There is no material relationship between the Partnership, the property owner or any of their respective affiliates, on the one hand, and the buyer or any of its respective affiliates, on the other hand.
 The property owner realized approximately \$4.3 million in net cash proceeds from the sale of the property.
-These funds were used in their entirety to retire existing obligations of the property owner including accumulated tax-exempt contingent interest earned by the Partnership on the Series B Bonds.
+These funds were used in their entirety to retire existing obligations of the general partner of AFCA 2.
+All net proceeds received by the Partnership on the Series B Bonds.
 The equity in the property owner was held by individuals associated with the general partner of AFCA 2.
-All net proceeds received by the property owner as a result of the transaction and any assets remaining with the property owner were used to settle obligations to the Partnership.
-The sale of the bonds plus the receipt of accumulated contingent interest in 2006 resulted in total proceeds to the Partnership of approximately \$10.4 million.
+All net proceeds received by the p